PauloBarbeiro/reactive-sql-toolkit/README.md

 ### useQuery [React Hook]

-Hook to a component to a particular SQL query.
+Hook a component to a particular SQL query.
 It enables a listener that will rerender a component on every change/update of the table in the query.

 Returns an object containing **result** and **writeQueryFn**.
 The **result** hold information of the resulting data